mlehotay/ier/IER/IER-panic.md

 * **Explanatory, not normative**
 * **Clinically neutral**
 * **Implementation-agnostic**
-* **Strictly derived from the IER v10.5 Specification**
+* **Strictly derived from IER v10.8 Tier-1 commitments**

 It does **not**:

 * redefine panic or syncope clinically
-* claim sufficiency or necessity conditions
+* introduce sufficiency or necessity conditions
-* propose detection or intervention strategies
+* propose detection, prediction, or treatment strategies
-* attribute experience to autonomic subsystems
+* attribute experiential subjecthood to autonomic subsystems

-Its sole purpose is to show how panic-like phenomena **fall out naturally** from IER’s identity claim about experience.
+Its sole purpose is to show how panic-like phenomena **follow structurally** from IER’s identity claim about experience.

+If any statement here appears to conflict with the Tier-1 Specification, **the Specification takes precedence and the conflicting statement is void**.

 ---

-## **2. The Shared Problem: Threat to UEF Coherence**
+## **2. The Shared Organizational Problem: Threat to UEF Coherence**

-Under IER, experience exists **iff** a system sustains a **Unified Experiential Field**: a globally integrated, temporally continuous regime operating under **coherent intrinsic constraint**.
+Under IER, experience exists **iff** a physical system sustains a **Unified Experiential Field**: a globally integrated, temporally continuous dynamical regime operating under **coherent intrinsic constraint**.

-Both panic attacks and vasovagal responses begin with the same organizational condition:
+Both panic attacks and vasovagal responses arise from the same **organizational condition**:

-* escalating intrinsic informational tension
+* escalating intrinsic constraint
+* increasing global urgency
-* shrinking informational slack
+* shrinking tolerance for unresolved alternatives
-* incompatible system-level demands
-* urgency rising faster than resolution capacity
+* rising risk of coherence failure

-From the system’s perspective:
+From the system’s internal organizational perspective:

-> **Continuation of the current trajectory threatens the coherence or existence of the UEF itself.**
+> **Continuation of the current trajectory threatens the persistence of the Unified Experiential Field itself.**

-The difference lies not in *what is detected*, but in **how the system responds**.
+The divergence between panic and shutdown lies not in what is “perceived,” but in **which regime-level response remains dynamically viable**.

 ---

-## **3. Sympathetic Panic: Preserving the UEF by Expansion**
+## **3. Sympathetic Panic: Preserving the UEF Under Escalating Constraint**

-### 3.1 Organizational Strategy
+### **3.1 Organizational Characterization**

-Sympathetic panic represents an attempt to **preserve the Unified Experiential Field by increasing capacity**.
+Sympathetic panic reflects an attempt to **preserve the Unified Experiential Field** as intrinsic constraint intensifies.

-This involves:
+Organizationally, this involves:

-* maximal arousal
+* heightened arousal
-* increased metabolic throughput
+* increased metabolic and regulatory throughput
 * amplification of urgency and intensity
-* tighter global coupling
+* tighter global coupling of participating processes
-* prioritization of speed over precision
+* prioritization of rapid global coordination over precision

-In IER terms, the system attempts to **push upward within the coherent constraint window**, expanding the bandwidth of global integration fast enough to accommodate rising intrinsic tension.
+Under IER, this is **not an expansion of experience** and does not increase standing or subjecthood.
+It is an attempt to **maintain global coherence** as constraint approaches the upper limits of the viable regime.

 ---

-### 3.2 Experiential Consequences
+### **3.2 Experiential Consequences**

 Because the UEF remains intact:

-* experience is continuous
+* experiential continuity persists
-* the self–world boundary is preserved
+* the self–world boundary remains defined
-* agency persists, though brittle
+* agency continues, though fragile and narrowed
 * meaning remains globally binding

-Phenomenologically, this appears as:
+Phenomenologically, this manifests as:

-* overwhelming fear
+* overwhelming fear or dread
 * hypervigilance
-* racing cognition
+* racing or looping cognition
 * compulsive readiness for action

-Panic *feels like too much experience* because intrinsic constraint remains **internal, global, and unresolved**.
+Panic feels like “too much experience” because intrinsic constraint remains **internal, global, and unresolved**, not because experience has intensified in degree.

 ---

-### 3.3 Failure Risk
+### **3.3 Instability and Switching Risk**

-Sympathetic panic fails when:
+Sympathetic panic becomes unstable when:

-* intrinsic constraint escalates faster than capacity can expand
+* intrinsic constraint escalates faster than global coherence can be maintained
-* coherence degrades despite maximal arousal
+* coupling becomes brittle rather than stabilizing
 * fragmentation or collapse becomes imminent

-At this point, systems may **switch strategies**, often abruptly.
+At this point, systems may **abruptly transition** to an alternative regime-preserving response.

 ---

-## **4. Vasovagal Shutdown: Preserving the Organism by Abandoning the UEF**
+## **4. Vasovagal Shutdown: Preserving Viability by Abandoning the UEF**

-### 4.1 Organizational Strategy
+### **4.1 Organizational Characterization**

-Vasovagal responses represent the opposite strategy:
+Vasovagal responses implement the opposite strategy:

-> **Preserve viability by reducing or eliminating intrinsic constraint, even at the cost of experience.**
+> **Preserve organismal viability by eliminating intrinsic constraint, even at the cost of experience.**

 This is accomplished by:

 * suppressing arousal
 * collapsing urgency
 * reducing metabolic demand
-* externalizing regulation to reflexive bodily dynamics
+* shifting regulation to reflexive bodily control
-* suspending global integration
+* dissolving global experiential integration

-IER interprets this as **forced exit from the experiential regime**.
+Under IER, this constitutes **exit from the experiential regime**, not modulation of experiential content.

 ---

-### 4.2 Experiential Consequences
+### **4.2 Experiential Consequences**

 As the UEF destabilizes:

 * temporal continuity degrades
-* experiential intensity fades
+* experiential intensity collapses
 * agency disappears
 * experience dissolves

-This culminates in partial or complete **experiential dissolution**, not loss of content.
+This is **experiential dissolution**, not loss of particular contents or representations.

 ---

-### 4.3 Recovery Profile
+### **4.3 Recovery Profile**

-Because intrinsic constraint was reduced rather than exploded:
+Because intrinsic constraint is reduced rather than explosively overloaded:

-* UEF re-formation is often rapid
+* regime re-entry is often rapid
-* confusion is minimal
+* confusion is typically limited
-* organizational damage is limited
+* organizational damage is minimized

-This matches the clinical profile of vasovagal syncope.
+This aligns with the familiar phenomenology of vasovagal syncope.

 ---

-## **5. Constraint-Window Geometry**
+## **5. Constraint-Window Geometry (Descriptive)**

-IER entails a **bounded coherent constraint window**:
+IER entails a **bounded window of coherent intrinsic constraint**:

-* **Below the window** → slack dominates → no experience
+* **Below the window** → constraint is externally resolvable → no experience
-* **Within the window** → intrinsic constraint is coherent → stable experience
+* **Within the window** → constraint is coherent and global → stable experience
-* **Above the window** → constraint overwhelms coherence → instability
+* **Above the window** → constraint overwhelms coherence → instability or collapse

-Sympathetic panic attempts to escape **upward**.
+Sympathetic panic attempts to remain **within the window by tightening global integration**.
-Vasovagal shutdown escapes **downward**.
+Vasovagal shutdown exits the window **by dissolving the regime entirely**.

 Both are **coherence-preserving responses** to impending regime failure.